HusarMario/Other-Projects/README.md

 # Other Projects
- projects that are not only a side subjects learning new things arround programing like sql databases or assembly language
+ projects that are only a side subjects learning new things arround programing like sql databases or assembly language